 As you can imagine, SEO-friendly websites have a significantly higher chance of ranking well on Google which results in more traffic and more conversions.

 Ideally, SEO is a factor that’s considered before your website is built.
-This approach can help you customize your site in a way that is SEO-friendly so you don’t have to back-track and make changes once your URL is live.
+This approach can help you customize your site in a way that is SEO-friendly.
+Thus, you don’t have to back-track and make changes once your URL is live.

 If you already have a functional website, don’t stress!
-There are plenty of tactics that you can weave into your digital marketing strategy to help improve your rankings.
+There are plenty of tactics that you can weave into your digital marketing strategy to help improve your SSL and Google ranking.
 We will describe some helpful approaches below.

 In the case that you don’t have root access to your server and you want to control your site access one page at a time, you can block Google from indexing your site.